 “I want to listen to everybody and do it in a way that leads to productive solutions to issues that a lot of people care about,” McMillan told the Colorado Times Recorder in an interview.

-McMillan, a small business owner and mother of three, admits that Woog has had a head start on her in terms of canvassing and fundraising.
+McMillan, a small business owner and mother of four, admits that Woog has had a head start on her in terms of canvassing and fundraising.
 He also has some name recognition because he served in the House from 2020 to 2022.

 “He’s had more time to get out in front of voters, but I feel confident that I can do the work that needs to be done,” McMillan said.